Plugin structure

 #Module structure

-For node module to become a valid Drovp plugin it has to fulfill these requirements:
+For the node module to become a valid Drovp plugin it has to fulfill these requirements:

 - Name prefixed with